Siddhartha17012004/Weather-Monotor/README.md

 # Weather-Monotor
-weather monitor website using HTML,CSS &amp; JAVA SCRIPT
+weather monitor website using HTML,CSS & JavaScript i use the api from weather map